-Brad Lander is the Council’s Deputy Leader for Policy, and chairs the Committee on Rules, Privileges and Elections, and was founding co-chair of the Council’s Progressive Caucus.
+Brad Lander is the Council’s Deputy Leader for Policy, and sits on the Committees on Civil Rights, Consumer Affairs, Economic Development, Education, General Welfare, and Women’s Issues.
+He was founding co-chair of the Council’s Progressive Caucus.

 In the Council Brad has fought successfully to reform discriminatory practices in the NYPD, win living wage jobs and paid sick days for low-wage employees, protect workers in the “gig economy” and bring climate-change responsive policies to NYC.